2nd Congress of the Workers' Party of North Korea: 4th session (30 March)

-In his first confrontation with his rivals, Kim Il-sung managed to get the Soviet-Koreans to attack the domestic faction.
-The majority of cadres belonging to the domestic cadres still felt affinity with the party in Seoul and did not support Kim Il-sung's leadership.
+In his first confrontation with his rivals, Kim Il Sung managed to get the Soviet-Koreans to attack the domestic faction.
+The majority of cadres belonging to the domestic cadres still felt affinity with the party in Seoul and did not support Kim Il Sung's leadership.
 Cadres belonging to the Yanan faction did not speak out during the congress; with leading figures such as Kim Tu-bong and Choe Chang-ik remaining silent.
-O Ki-sop tried to get them involved, accusing Mu Chong of "individual heroism", but Mu Chong did not reply and Kim Il-sung condemned O Ki-sop for dragging Mu Chong into a discussion about himself.
-However, the fact is that it wasn't much the domestic faction could do to weaken Kim Il-sung's authority since he was supported by the Soviets, making him to a certain extent unremovable.
-At this congress, Kim Il-sung and his allies purged all those WPNK members who had collaborated with the Japanese in one way or another during the occupation—the majority of those who had belonged to the domestic faction since the other factions were headquartered abroad during the occupation.
+O Ki-sop tried to get them involved, accusing Mu Chong of "individual heroism", but Mu Chong did not reply and Kim Il Sung condemned O Ki-sop for dragging Mu Chong into a discussion about himself.
+However, the fact is that it wasn't much the domestic faction could do to weaken Kim Il Sung's authority since he was supported by the Soviets, making him to a certain extent unremovable.
+At this congress, Kim Il Sung and his allies purged all those WPNK members who had collaborated with the Japanese in one way or another during the occupation—the majority of those who had belonged to the domestic faction since the other factions were headquartered abroad during the occupation.

 On Ho Ka-i's suggestion, an 11-member committee (composed of five members of the Political Committee and six provincial chairmen) created a list of nominees for the 2nd Central Committee.
-With the work done, Kim Il-sung presented 63 nominees for full membership, and 20 for candidate membership.
-According to Kim Il-sung, the committee chose nominees based on four grounds; if they were outstanding cadres, what position in the government, socialist military or party apparatuses they held, if they were new cadres and at last, former reprimanded communists who were concluded to be "basically good communists."
+With the work done, Kim Il Sung presented 63 nominees for full membership, and 20 for candidate membership (presumably referring to what are now known as alternate members (후보위원).
+According to Kim Il Sung, the committee chose nominees based on four grounds; if they were outstanding cadres, what position in the government, socialist military or party apparatuses they held, if they were new cadres and at last, former reprimanded communists who were concluded to be "basically good communists."
 In the order of ranking given to them the nominees stated their personal history to the congress before they were elected; all the nominees for full membership, with the exception of O Ki-sop, were elected unanimously.
 Of the 990 delegates present, five voted against his candidacy.
 Similarly, when electing the nominees for candidate membership, only Kim Tu-yong was not elected unanimously, with one vote against.
 A seven-member Central Auditing Commission was elected unanimously by the congress.

 The 2nd Central Committee was composed in total of 63 new members, 30 of which had served in the 1st Central Committee.
 Among those not reelected were Choe Yong-dal and Chong Tal-hyon.
 The position of the partisan faction was strengthened at this congress, with Kang Kon, Kim Kwang-hyop, Kim Kyong-sok and Pak Chum-kol being elected to the Central Committee.
 Despite this, the largest single group within the 2nd Central Committee were the domestic faction.